alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

 See the example for Arm® *Corstone™-300* description file [corstone-sse-300.cmake](../../scripts/cmake/subsystem-profiles/corstone-sse-300.cmake).
 For the discussion on this page, it is useful to note the following definitions:

 ```
-set(ISRAM0_SIZE           "0x00200000" CACHE STRING "ISRAM0 size:       2 MiB")
+set(ISRAM0_SIZE           "0x00100000" CACHE STRING "ISRAM0 size:       1 MiB")
-set(ISRAM1_SIZE           "0x00200000" CACHE STRING "ISRAM1 size:       2 MiB")
+set(ISRAM1_SIZE           "0x00100000" CACHE STRING "ISRAM1 size:       1 MiB")
 ...
 # SRAM size reserved for activation buffers
 math(EXPR ACTIVATION_BUF_SRAM_SZ "${ISRAM0_SIZE} + ${ISRAM1_SIZE}" OUTPUT_FORMAT HEXADECIMAL)
 ```
-This will set `ACTIVATION_BUF_SRAM_SZ` to be **4 MiB** for Arm® *Corstone™-300* target platform.
+This will set `ACTIVATION_BUF_SRAM_SZ` to be **2 MiB** for Arm® *Corstone™-300* target platform.
 As mentioned in the comments within the file, this size is directly linked to the size mentioned in the linker scripts, and therefore, it should not be changed without corresponding changes in the linker script too.
-For example, a snippet from the scatter file for Corstone™-300 shows:
+For example, a snippet from the scatter file for Arm® *Corstone™-300*
+shows:

 ```
 ;-----------------------------------------------------
-; SSE-300's internal SRAM of 4MiB - reserved for
+; FPGA internal SRAM of 2MiB - reserved for activation
-; activation buffers.
+; buffers.
 ; This region should have 3 cycle read latency from
 ; both Cortex-M55 and Ethos-U NPU
 ;-----------------------------------------------------
-isram.bin       0x31000000  UNINIT ALIGN 16 0x00400000
+isram.bin       0x31000000  UNINIT ALIGN 16 0x00200000
 {
     ...
 }
 ```
 If the usable size of the internal SRAM was to be increased/decreased, the change should be